cpellerito1/6502a-compiler/README.md

 # 6502a-compiler

 ## Description
 This program is a compiler written using Java.
-To run this compiler, download the source code and compiler it on the command line by typing "javac Compiler.java".
+To run this compiler, download the source code and navigate to the directory on the command line.
+Then compile it by typing "javac Compiler.java".
 Then run it using a text file as input.
 For example: java Compiler text.txt

 ## Grammar